Jalle19/php-yui-compressor/README.md

 Installation
 ------------

 Run `composer install` (install Composer if you haven't done so already).
+You will also need to have Java installed and available in your path (on Debian/Ubuntu-based systems you can install it using `sudo apt-get install default-jre`)

 Usage
 -----